 - Best Accommodation – Where to Stay in Orlando

 The Best Things to Do in Orlando

-While the trend is to get swept away in all of the action-packed theme parks and activity centers in Orlando, you can also find yourself tucked away in quieter parts of the city where you can kayak or standup paddleboard, sit on a park bench and enjoy a nice water fountain show, or wander museums.
+While the trend is to get swept away in all of the action-packed theme parks and activity centers in Orlando, you can also find yourself tucked away in quieter parts of Central Florida where you can kayak or standup paddleboard, sit on a park bench and enjoy a nice water fountain show, or wander museums.